Strategies for Student Engagement and Motivation

 Build Opportunities for Students to Share their Knowledge, Experiences and Questions

-As in the face-to-face classroom, students tend to be more motivated and retain more knowledge when they connect new learning to their own experiences and ideas.
+Students tend to be more motivated and retain more knowledge when they connect new learning to their own experiences and ideas.
 Seek to create opportunities for students to contribute their own examples, share relevant pop-culture and media references, and highlight how their own lived experiences connect with course topics and outcomes.
 User friendly technological programs such as Google Jamboard and Padlet can assist with creating these mechanisms for student contributions.
 Recognize particularly effective student contributions and examples and, where possible, return to and build upon these in later weeks of the course.

 The science of learning tells us that feelings of curiosity and excitement are important motivators and spark commitment and persistence in a learning task.
 Finding ways to build intrigue and creativity into your course content can create deep connections for students.
 When students are active in finding solutions and problem solving, they can express their learning in a variety of non-traditional ways.
 Consider building flexibility into your assessments that will support students’ ideation as they work through their curiosity.